sajstyles21/website-subscription-portal/README.md

 Run `php artisan db:seed` for website and users seeding

+copy .env.example to .env and add SMTP mail credentials for mail sending.

 Start server by command `php artisan serve`

 Swagger link to test APIS -